aabouzaid/proccheck-telegraf-influxdb/README.md

 Telegraf config.
 ----------------
-Here is a config file to make it works with Telegraf via "exec" plugin.
+Here is a [Telegraf config](influxdb/telegraf_proccheck.conf) file to make this script works with via "exec" plugin.

 Kapacitor script.
 -----------------
-With Kapacitor (which is for time-series data processing, alerting, and anomaly detection) you can get alerts when any process is stopped.

-This TICK script uses dead man's switch, so you will get an alert when the monitored process is not there anymore.
+With Kapacitor you can get alerts when any process is stopped.
+I wrote [TICK script](influxdb/kapacitor_proccheck.tick) uses dead man's switch, so you will get an alert when the monitored process is not there anymore.

 It makes a batch queries (I think we don't need "stream" here), and if there is no data for any of monitored processes it will send and alert via "VictorOps".